haleystafford/matsci176/README.md

 ## Repository Structure
 - `main.ipynb`: A comprehensive notebook that includes data loading, preprocessing, model training, evaluation and results visualization
 - `README.md`: An overview of the project and setup instructions
-- `requirements.txt file`: A list of all Python dependences
+- `requirements.txt`: A list of all Python dependencies
-- `hyperparameter_search_results.csv`: A csv file containing the architectures and performance of every randomly-generated CNN
+- `hyperparameter_search_results.csv`: A CSV file containing the architectures and performance of every randomly generated CNN

 ## Installation